 Staff may assist patients with applications for financial assistance for facilities outside the clinic.

-Appointments with local dentists and optometrists are available when precribed by the medical staff.
+Appointments with a local optometrist is available when precribed by the medical staff.

 Cooperative services from local facilities include: